calder/CS251/ReadMe.txt

 Build Instructions
 ==================
     1. Install CMake

     2.  cd to this directory

-    3. To just produce a makefile and executables, run: mkdir build cd build cmake .. make
+    3. To produce a makefile and executables, run: mkdir build cd build cmake .. make

+    4. For command line development, the following is handy so long as you remember to re-CMake every time you add a new file: make && ./test

-    4. To build and Xcode project file, run: mkdir build cd build cmake .. -G Xcode
+    5. To produce an Xcode project file, run: mkdir build cd build cmake .. -G Xcode

 Coding Standards